Natalie Charlesworth: Career

 On 25 February 2016, George Brandis, the Attorney-General of Australia, announced Charlesworth's appointment to the Federal Court of Australia, effective 1 March 2016.
 Charlesworth was appointed to the Adelaide registry, replacing the retiring Justice Mansfield.

 Federal Court rulings

-In December 2016, Charlesworth ruled in favour of a French wine company Pernod Ricard, finding the company did not infringe upon Australian winery Yalumba's trademark.
+In December 2016, Charlesworth ruled in favour of a French wine company Pernod Ricard, in its use of the term 'Signature' to market its higher end Jacob's Creek Barossa Valley Australian wines, finding the company did not infringe upon Australian winery Yalumba's trademark.

 Charlesworth presided over Radio Adelaide's lawsuit against ABC over ABC's attempt to re-brand one of its stations in November 2017.
 Charlesworth granted an injunction in favour of Radio Adelaide.

 In 2019, 2021 and 2022 Charlesworth presided over several native title cases, granting title rights to the Nukunu and Barngarla peoples of the western Flinders Ranges area of South Australia.
 The border between the two groups of area around Port Augusta, which had been disputed for around 28 years, was settled by these decisions.